Paying for ERLEADA®

 ERLEADA® may cause serious side effects including:

-- Heart Disease.
-Blockage of the arteries in the heart that can lead to death has happened in some people during treatment with ERLEADA®.
-Your healthcare provider will monitor you for signs and symptoms of heart problems during your treatment with ERLEADA®.
-Call your healthcare provider or go to the nearest emergency room right away if you get chest pain or discomfort at rest or with activity, or shortness of breath during your treatment with ERLEADA®
+Heart Disease, Stroke, or Mini-Stroke.
+Bleeding in the brain or blockage of the arteries in the heart or in part of the brain have happened in some people during treatment with ERLEADA® and can lead to death.
+Your healthcare provider will monitor you for signs and symptoms of heart or brain problems during your treatment with ERLEADA®.
+Call your healthcare provider or get medical help right away if you get:

 The most common side effects of ERLEADA® include:

 - joint pain

 - rash.
 Tell your healthcare provider if you get a rash.